Glareone/CKAD-Kubernetes-for-developers/README.md

 <summary>Create namespace using declarative way</summary>

 `kubectl create ns production -o yaml` - will create a namespace and show yaml structure it uses. we may copy the output and using vim put it into yaml file, then use it for Namespace creation

+`kubectl create ns production -o yaml > ns-file.yaml` is also applicable
 </details>